 You’ll need a decent axe for that while you’re backpacking.
 Scratch that, you’ll want the best backpacking axe you can find.

 But how are you supposed to choose between so many options?
-You want something durable, yet it needs to be light and small to carry easily.
-My top pick for this is the Hults Bruk Jonaker — it ticks all those boxes.
+You want something light and small enough to carry easily.
+At the same time, it needs to pack enough of a punch to do the job you need it to do (whether that’s limbing, splitting or chopping kindling).
+My top pick for this is the Browning 231 Outdoorsman Axe — it ticks all those boxes.

 If you’re still lost in the woods, don’t worry.
 Here’s a breakdown of the best axes and hatchets for camping and backpacking.
 The list includes: